yuxuanzhouo3/mvp_27/README.md

 *Built with ❤️ using Next.js, TypeScript, and Tailwind CSS*

 *MornGPT Frontend Base Template - Foundation for 17 specialized AI products with scalable architecture for 1000+ use cases*

+*Business Model: Optimized for 10,000 users with $100K-$1.7M annual revenue potential*